The Nest

 560 Thieriot Avenue, Bronx, NY 10473

 Journey Prep is located in Clason Point, Bronx, and serves Pre-K and K-5.
-The Department of Education rated this school as “high impact,” whichP.S.
-69 Journey Prep - top public elementary schools in NYC means students here perform better compared to other similar schools in the city.
-Although many students here are low income, more than two-thirds of them meet state standards for math and English.
+The Department of Education rated this school as “high impact,” meaning students here perform better than similar schools in the city.
+However, many students here are low-income, and more than two-thirds meet state standards for math and English.

 10. P.S.
 5 Huguenot: the Staten Island top public elementary schools in NYC